We still have around 20 chefs out on relief at the moment.

 If it is a live in position for 4 star hotel suggest paying £24,000 to £30,000.

 In central areas such as Glasgow, Edinburgh, Perth and Stirling can try live-out and there are a few relevant chefs.
-In rural Scotland, it can be harder to get candidates but there are some candidates becoming available as we come closer to the end of the season if there is a good package in place.
+In rural Scotland, it can be harder to get candidates but there are some candidates available if there is a good package in place.

 If paying salaried, we suggest five day week with overtime pro rata over 48 hours.